 There is no central repository of records in Germany.
-During the period of heaviest immigration, there was no standard of what records were kept and preserved.

 Most of your research will be done in local records.